strongloop/zone/README.md

     // Do whatever
   });

-  // If we get here it all worked
+  // If we get here it all worked.
 } catch (err) {
   // The zone failed.
 }
 ```

-## Co-style generators

 Instead of passing a normal function as the zone 'body', the user can
 pass a generator constructor.
 This lets the user use the yield keyword